Upgrade your app to the latest version to get more features and better support.

-- Make react-native package smaller, more flexible and easier to maintain by extracting some parts of the core and moving them to react-native-community repository,
+- Make react-native package smaller, more flexible and easier to maintain by extracting some parts of the core and moving them to react-native-community repository

-- Transfer the maintenance of the extracted modules to the community.
+- Transfer the maintenance of the extracted modules to the community

 The process accelerated the growth of particular modules and made the whole ecosystem better organized.
-But it also had some negative effect on a react-native-upgrade.
+But it also had some negative effects on a react-native-upgrade.
 Now, you have to install the extracted packages as an additional dependency and until you do it, your app will not compile or crash at runtime.
 However, from a developer’s perspective, migration to community packages is usually nothing more than introducing a new dependency and rewriting imports.